 Only a validly baptized person who has not yet been confirmed can and should receive the sacrament of confirmation at the appropriate time.
-For this reason, proof of one’s prior valid Christian baptism (whether Catholic or non-Catholic) must be submitted to the Coordinator of Religious Education or the RCIA coordinator at the Catholic community.
+For this reason, proof of one’s prior valid Christian baptism (whether Catholic or non-Catholic) must be submitted to the Coordinator of Religious Education or the OCIA coordinator at the Catholic community.

 Proof of baptism is normally established by a certificate of baptism issued by the church where the baptism took place.
 Learn more about how to obtain a copy of a certificate of baptism.

 Subjects of the Archdiocese for the Military Services, USA are encouraged to begin preparation for confirmation by contacting the AMS priest or Coordinator for Religious Education at the military installation where they serve.